Ice Cream Wars & Scoop Secrets

 Ice cream shops in Auckland are serious business.
 Everybody has their faves, and they’re going to be very vocal about their feelings and make sure you think it’s one of your favourites too.

-So I’m going to admit it up front: I don’t agree with the majority of those rankings of “Auckland’s best ice cream.”
+So I will admit it up front: I don’t agree with most of those rankings of “Auckland’s best ice cream.”
 Auckland has several big-name ice cream shops that have gained superstar status.
 They’ve laid the groundwork for Auckland to become a fertile ground for homemade ice cream shops with innovative ingredients and flavour combinations.
 And for this, I am grateful.

 The ice cream at some of these locations can be argued as “good”, but the “best”?
 That’s where I draw the line...

-Initially, I wondered what was wrong with me, because, at most of these ice cream spots, zealots would frequently claim they had a life-changing flavour profile.
+Initially, I wondered what was wrong with me because zealots frequently claimed they had a life-changing flavour profile at most of these ice cream spots.
 But then I’d visit and find it very middle of the road.
-Sure — at some of these places, the location or childhood memories makes the spot, but that doesn’t make them the best.
+Sure, the location or childhood memories make the spot at some of these places, but that doesn’t make them the best.

-So I wanted to think very hard about the places I would deem the best ice cream shops in Auckland.
-There were only just a handful out of the hundreds across the city that I would suggest to my foodie friends as locations they can not skip while in Auckland.
+So, I wanted to think very hard about the places I would deem the best ice cream shops in Auckland.
+Out of the hundreds across the city, only a handful would I suggest to my foodie friends as locations they can not skip while in Auckland.

-And here they are—my highly controversial list of the best ice cream shops in Auckland.
+And here they are—my highly controversial list of Auckland’s best ice cream shops.

-Before jumping right in with my curated picks of Auckland’s best ice cream shops, I believe it’s important to know what I’m anticipating from my ice cream.
+Before I share my curated picks of Auckland’s best ice cream shops, I believe it’s important to know what I’m anticipating from my ice cream.

 To rank as the “best” ice cream, it is required to do the following:

-• Must not taste artificial.
-I can’t stand flavours that don’t taste like the real thing.
+• It must not taste artificial.
+I don’t like flavours that don’t taste like the real thing.
 I know what mango and strawberries taste like, and I won’t be fooled.

 • Be consistently good.
 Each batch must taste the same or similar.
 I can’t have people coming back complaining to me after I make a recommendation.

-I already said that there’s a lot of ice cream shops in Auckland that are potentially pleasant.
-I’m not going to discredit the hard work that they put in their ice cream or, in some cases, their fruitful attempts to put Auckland on the world ice cream map.
+I already said that there are a lot of ice cream shops in Auckland that are potentially pleasant.
+I’m not going to discredit the hard work they put into their ice cream or, in some cases, their fruitful attempts to put Auckland on the world ice cream map.
 It’s just that they would not feature in any serious conversation about Auckland’s best ice cream shops because they don’t fulfil one or more of my ice cream standards.
-Life is to short to lick less-than-amazing ice cream.
+Life is too short to lick less-than-amazing ice cream.

 Bangkok Rolled Ice Cream